hduc1103/Mproxy/readme.md

 # MProxy Server with MQTT

-This project implements two mproxy server which are **TCP Proxy Server** and **HTTP Server**.
-These two process incoming messages, check for spamming based on device IDs, store messages in a MySQL database, and forward valid messages to the MQTT broker.
+This project implements two mproxy servers which are **TCP Proxy Server** and **HTTP Server**.
+These process incoming messages, check for spamming based on device IDs, store messages in a MySQL database, and forward valid messages to the MQTT broker.

 ## Requirement
 - **Go Programming Language** (1.23.4)